 Let’s see an example of the template method pattern.

 Item added to online shopping cart Get gift wrap preference Get delivery address.
 Online Payment through Netbanking, card or Paytm Gift wrap successful Ship the item through post to delivery address Customer chooses the item from shelf.
 Pays at counter through cash/POS Gift wrap successful Item delivered to in delivery counter.

 The above example deals with order processing flow.
 The OrderProcessTemplate class is an abstract class containing the algorithm skeleton.
-As shown on note, processOrder() is the method that contains the process steps.
-We have two subclasses NetOrder and StoreOrder which has the same order processing steps.
+As shown on the note, processOrder() is the method that contains the process steps.
+We have two subclasses NetOrder and StoreOrder which have the same order processing steps.

 So the overall algorithm used to process an order is defined in the base class and used by the subclasses.
-But the way individual operations are performed vary depending on the subclass.
+But the way individual operations are performed varies depending on the subclass.

 When to use template method

 The template method is used in frameworks, where each implements the invariant parts of a domain’s architecture, leaving “placeholders” for customization options.

 The template method is used for the following reasons :

 - Let subclasses implement varying behavior (through method overriding)